BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_1_Understanding_the_Foundation_of_P2SH.md

 3. Use that hex as your `scriptPubKey`.
 4. Create the rest of the transaction.

-Note that a P2SH Script transaction will _always_ start with an `a914`, which is the OP_HASH160, followed by an OP_PUSHDATA of 20 bytes; and it will _always_ end with a `87`, which is an OP_EQUAL.
-So all you have to do is put your hashed redeem script in between them.
+Note that a P2SH Script transaction will _always_ start with an `a914`, which is the OP_HASH160, followed by an OP_PUSHDATA of 20 bytes (hex: 0x14); and it will _always_ end with a `87`, which is an OP_EQUAL.
+So all you have to do is put your hashed redeem script in between those numbers.

-## Unlock a P2SH Script Transaction
+## Understand How to Unlock a P2SH Script Transaction

 The trick to redeeming a P2SH transaction is that the recipient must have saved the secret serialized locking script that was hashed to create the P2SH address.
-This is known as the `redeemScript`, because it's what the recipient will need to redeem his funds.
+This is called the `redeemScript` because it's what the recipient will need to redeem his funds.

 An unlocking `scriptSig` for a P2SH transaction is formed as: `... data ... <redeemScript>`.
 The `data` must _solely_ be data that is pushed onto the stack, not operators. ([BIP 16](https://github.com/bitcoin/bips/blob/master/bip-0016.mediawiki) calls them signatures, but that's not an actual requirement.)